Level 3 Extended Diploma in Animal Management

 What are my progression and career options?

-The qualification gives a sound basis to progress to a related Higher Education programme or to apply for work in an animal focussed industry such as:
+This qualification can earn up to 168 UCAS points which gives a sound basis to progress to a related Higher Education programme or to apply for work in an animal focussed industry such as:

 How will I be assessed?

 The course is assessed by both external examinations set by the awarding body and internal assessments.
-Internal assessment uses a variety of methods such as written assignments, presentations and recordings.
+Internal assessment uses a variety of methods such as written assignments, presentations, practical assessments and recordings.

 Entry requirements